Bogica/MoneySavingApp/README.md

 **Task Specification**

-Implement the method `executeRule()` in StandardSavingsRulesService.
-The method should load the latest transactions for the user using the TransactionsService and apply the given SavingsRule to those transactions.
+Implemented method `executeRule()` in StandardSavingsRulesService loads the latest transactions for the user using the TransactionsService and applies the given SavingsRule to those transactions.
 The result is a list of SavingsEvents.
 If a rule is configured for more than one SavingsGoal, the saved amount should be split equally amongst the goals.
 Note that there are two different RuleTypes: The Roundup Rule and the Guilty Pleasure Rule.
 The implementation should handle both types.
 Both of these rules should only be applied to expense transactions.

 1.1.
 The Roundup Rule: When the Roundup Rule is applied to a transaction, it rounds the amount on the transaction to the nearest multiple of the configured roundup amount and generates a SavingsEvent with the difference as the saved amount.
 I.e., for a transaction of $3.55 with a Roundup Rule configured to round up to the nearest $2.00, the saved amount is $0.45.
 For a transaction of $2.55, with an identically configured amount, the roundup would be $1.45.

 1.2.
 The Guilty Pleasure Rule: When the Guilty Pleasure Rule is applied to a transaction, it should check that the configured description matches the transaction's description.
 If so, the configured amount is saved.

-Create an endpoint method in SavingsRulesController that takes a SavingsRule object as a JSON body, calls the executeRule() method implemented above and returns the list of SavingsEvents as a JSON body.
-Any dates in the JSON objects must be expressed as strings in the ISO 8601 format.
+Endpoint is created in SavingsRulesController that takes a SavingsRule object as a JSON body, calls the executeRule() method implemented above and returns the list of SavingsEvents as a JSON body.
+Date in the JSON objects is expressed as strings in the ISO 8601 format.